Biblical Study Trip: Italy

 Today you get to walk through two first-century Roman towns.
 The first is the vividly preserved ancient city of Pompei.
 Covered by the ash of the pyroclastic blast of the Mt.
 Vesuvius eruption in 79 AD, this city boasts dramatic insights into daily life of the first-century world.
 After our time in Pompei and some lunch, we will also visit the nearby ancient city of Herculaneum, which also fell victim to the Vesuvius eruption.
 Enjoy a local dinner and your final night in Pompei.

-Sunday, April 5: Capri
+Sunday, April 5: Amalfi Coast and Appian Way

 Monday, April 6: Assisi